PredatorHackerzZ/Hotstar-Downloader-Bot/README.md

 ## Made from [AnyDLBot](https://telegram.dog/AnyDLBot)

+ALL CREDITS GOES TO THE BELOVED DEVELOPERS :)

 **My Features**:

 👉 All Supported Video Formats of https://rg3.github.io/youtube-dl/supportedsites.html

 👉 Upload as file from any HTTP link

+👉 Added HOTSTAR Link Support!!

 ### Installation